building-envelope-data/metabase/README.md

    [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 1. Clone the source code by running
-   `git clone git@github.com:building-envelope-data/metabase.git` and navigate into the new directory `metabase` by running `cd metabase`.
+   `git clone git@github.com:building-envelope-data/metabase.git` and navigate into the new directory `metabase` by running `cd ./metabase`.
 1. Initialize, fetch, and checkout possibly-nested submodules by running `git submodule update --init --recursive`.
 An alternative would have been passing `--recurse-submodules` to `git clone` above.
-1. Prepare your environment by running `cp .env.sample .env`, `cp frontend/.env.local.sample frontend/.env.local`, and adding the line `127.0.0.1 local.buildingenvelopedata.org` to your `/etc/hosts` file.
+1. Prepare your environment by running `cp ./.env.sample ./.env`, `cp ./frontend/.env.local.sample ./frontend/.env.local`, and adding the line `127.0.0.1 local.buildingenvelopedata.org` to your `/etc/hosts` file.
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop), and
    [GNU Make](https://www.gnu.org/software/make/).